One For Arthur: 2016/2017 National Hunt season

-On his first appearance of the 2016/2017 National Hunt season One For Arthur started 5/2 favourite for a handicap at Kelso in October and won by six lengths after taking the lead at the penultimate fence.
+On his first appearance of the 2016/2017 National Hunt season, One For Arthur started 5/2 favourite for a handicap at Kelso in October and won by six lengths after taking the lead at the penultimate fence.
 In December he was tried over the Grand National course at Aintree and finished fifth of the 22 runners behind Vieux Lion Rouge in the Becher Chase.
-In the Classic Chase at Warwick Racecourse on 4 January One For Arthur was assigned a weight of 151 pounds and started at odds of 14/1 in a field of 20 chasers.
+In the Classic Chase at Warwick Racecourse on 4 January, One For Arthur was assigned a weight of 151 pounds and started at odds of 14/1 in a field of 20 chasers.
 He took the lead at the second last fence and drew away to win by six lengths from Goodtoknow.

 One For Arthur was assigned a weight of 10-11 (151 pounds) for the Randox Health Grand National over four and a quarter miles at Aintree and started at odds of 14/1 in a forty-runner field.
 He was ridden by Derek Fox who had just returned from injury having sustained a broken wrist and a dislocated collarbone in a fall on 9 March.
 One For Arthur raced towards the rear of the field before beginning to make progress early on the second circuit.
 He moved into contention three fences out, at which point the favourite Blaklion had opened up a clear advantage.
 One For Arthur overtook the favourite approaching the final obstacle and stayed on up the run-in to win by four and a half lengths from Cause of Causes, with Saint Are taking third ahead of Blaklion.
 He became the second horse trained in Scotland to win the race, following Rubstic's victory in 1979.
-After the race Fox said "It's the best feeling I've ever had.
+After the race, Fox said "It's the best feeling I've ever had.
 He's just such a brave horse.
 It's a sign of a true racehorse to win the Grand National.
 It's unbelievable...
 I don't often get a chance to ride a horse as good as that".
 Russell commented "I am so proud of the horse.
 He jumped fantastically and Derek gave him a great ride.
 He has done us proud, done Scotland proud and done everyone at the yard proud".

-One for Arthur ran again in the 2019 running of the race, finishing in sixth place for Derek Fox.
+2018/2019 National Hunt season

+After his Grand National victory, One for Arthur had a break of twenty months, returning to the racecourse in December 2018 for the Many Clouds Chase at Aintree in which he unseated his rider.
+His next race was the Peter Marsh Chase at Haydock Park in which he again unseated his rider.
+He then came sixth in the 2019 Grand National, finishing twenty-five and a quarter lengths behind Tiger Roll.